 Where is JPEG compression used

-JPEG compression can be used in a variety of file formats:
+JPEG compression can be used in a variety of file formats that are commonly used in graphic arts: